cedricbonhomme/IP-Link/README.md

 Presentation
 ------------

-The goal of IP-Link_ is to see the relationships between different IP from network traffic capture, thus quickly for a given address with the IP that communicates the most.
+The goal of [IP-Link](http://ip-link.wikidot.com/) ([source code](https://bitbucket.org/cedricbonhomme/ip-link/)) is to see the relationships between different IP from network traffic capture, thus quickly for a given address with the IP that communicates the most.
 IP-Link offers severall visualization methods.

-This is the version 0.2 of IP-Link.
-The last version of IP-Link's code is hosted on this repository_.

-You can find the documentation_ of IP-Link here: http://ip-link.readthedocs.org/
+You can find the documentation of IP-Link here: http://ip-link.readthedocs.org/

 Requirements